 55. Admit your biggest failures and share what you feel you could have done better

 Anyone can broadcast their victories to the world.
 Few have the strength to reveal their biggest failures through these less glamorous blog post ideas.
-Candidly admitting your past mistakes can help others avoid making the same ones and demonstrates humility which will be endearing to your audience.
+Candidly admitting your past mistakes (like I’ve done in my roundup of the top blogging mistakes to avoid) can help others avoid making the same ones and demonstrates humility which will be endearing to your audience.

 56. Invite your readers to participate in an “Ask me anything” interview post

 Popularized by Reddit, AMAs are now a ubiquitous part of the web, making them one of the more established blog post ideas to actively engage your audience.
 The format is a unique product of the internet era and has created some truly compelling content.
 Invite your readers to submit their questions and post your raw, unfiltered answers.
 In AMAs, anything goes, so let your guard down and answer whatever comes at you as honestly as possible.